ensaremirerol/BigAdd/README.md

 must load and execute the script file called myscript.ba

 ## How to use Lexical Analyzer for BigAdd Language
-To analyze a file, you should use following format
+To analyze a file, you should use the following format

 - `la <PATH>`

-Path is path of file which you want to analyze.
+The path is the path of the file which you want to analyze.

-Analyzer will print its working path to help you.
+The analyzer will print its working path to help you.

 Note: You should include the file extension